Rep Fitness band pegs are simple tools that can be used to give you one hell of a workout.

 This provides you with accommodating resistance.

-This gives you a variable load, you start with a weight and the resistance increases through the exercise.
+In simple terms, the exercise gets harder as the band stretches so this gives you a variable load, you start with a weight and the resistance increases through the exercise.

 How Do You Use Band Pegs?